ReunMedia/nanomanager/README.md

 # Nano File Manager

-Nano File Manager (or Nanomanager for short) is a minimalist PHP file manager.
-It can be used to quickly add simple uploads and file management to any PHP powered website.
+Nano File Manager (or Nanomanager for short) is a minimalist PHP file manager that can be used to quickly add simple uploads and file management to any PHP powered website.

 > ❗ **Caution**